 Batts said that usually after police declare unlawful assembly, they give people time to leave the area.
-He said, however, that police were not going to allow a repeat of what happened in July after
+He said, however, that police were not going to allow a repeat of what happened in July after the verdict was read.

 The arrests were made "to show that you can't do this in the city of Oakland."
 Police will protect people's right to protest, "but not to tear this city up.
 This has to stop."

 Batts said police thought that after the downtown demonstration, protesters would march to deFremery Park for a another peaceful demonstration.
 Instead, some people bolted into East Oakland and became violent.

 Deputy Chief Eric Breshears said the area where some officers had been attacked or hurt -- on 6th and 7th Avenues between near East 17th Street -- had been declared a crime scene earlier in the evening to clear the media out of the area and make sure the scene wasn't contaminated.

 Batts said police don't anticipate any problems happening Saturday.